gbaevsky/AutomationDeveloperTask/README.md

 Is my proccess ok, checking if something is contained on the page, clicking on it, checking the new URL produced...?

 How are my descriptions and It comments for each test, how short/descriptive should they be? -- I basically restated what was asked in the PDF steps

+Setting the line length of code - stopping lines from being too long - certain convention to follow for Capitolis?